JustinBLDang/justinbldang.github.io/index.md

 toc: true
 toc_sticky: true
 ---
-I am currently working at Computacenter as a Material Master Coordinator I was a **Computer Science Instructor** that teaches k-12 students about the fundamentals of programming.
+I am currently working at Computacenter as a Material Master Coordinator I was a **Computer Science Instructor** that taught k-12 students about the fundamentals of programming.
 I was also a **Project Lead** for two projects at Coding Minds: *Machine Learning Rocket Recovery Simulator* and *VR Speech and Debate Simulator with OpenAI integration*.
 I am still actively adding to my current spotify project as the foundation I have has become very fun to think and add new things.
 ## Projects

 {% include feature_row id="MainFeatureRow" %}